open-runtimes/open-runtimes/runtimes/node-14.5/README.md

 - The default entrypoint is `index.js`.
 If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.js`.

+- Library `micro` that we use under-the-hood reserved key `code` of the response JSON to have functionality of setting a response code.
+Please avoid using this keyword in your response when using `res.json()`.

 ## Authors